- Home

 Some nomads use Nomad Insurance as their base coverage and supplement with local healthcare options or short-term private consultations paid out of pocket.
 This hybrid approach costs less than Remote Health while providing more access to care than Nomad Insurance alone.

-Another option: pair SafetyWing Nomad Insurance with a provider like Genki World Explorer for comprehensive health coverage.
-Genki offers routine care, mental health, and basic dental starting around 35 EUR/month — potentially a more affordable path to comprehensive coverage than Remote Health for some nomads.
+Another option: pair SafetyWing Nomad Insurance with a provider like Genki Traveler for full health coverage.
+Genki offers routine care, mental health, and basic dental starting around €52.50/month — potentially a more affordable path to full coverage than Remote Health for some nomads.

 Our Recommendation

 Read our full SafetyWing review for an in-depth look at 8 months of real-world testing, including our claims experience and performance across 10 countries.
+For more insurance options beyond SafetyWing, browse our travel insurance hub.

 Frequently Asked Questions